Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

     }
     ```

-2. When you no longer need the Gesture library, destroy the Gesture handle using the `hand_gesture_destroy()`:
+2. When you no longer need the Gesture library, destroy the Gesture handle using `hand_gesture_destroy()`:

     ```c
     void